Koherence as the Ontology of Attachment: From Infants to Intelligence Fields

 Response Prediction

-Anticipating how responses will affect user mental states
+Anticipating how different responses will affect user mental states and future behavior.

 4